 If you pay attention, it’s really difficult to not grow scared in today’s political climate.
 According to the American Psychological Organization, 75% of adults reported they have experienced moderate to high levels of stress in the last month alone.
-With so many problems whirling over our heads, especially the climate crisis and the coronavirus, we need to learn how to relaxify our lives, and I have one wonderous tip to help you.
+With so many problems whirling over our heads, especially the climate crisis and the coronavirus, we need to learn how to relaxify our lives.

 Start With Your Stuff

 Personally, I can’t do anything unless my work space is pristine, clutter prohibits my productivity.
 Of course, I can function if my room is a mess, or if there are a thousand things scattered upon my desk, but am I relaxed?
 Most definitely not.